mrahtz/ocd-a3c/README.md

 ![](images/pong_scores_paper.png)

-Though OCD A3C does match the performance for 16 workers, the speedups between 1 and 16 workers are not as linear:
+Running on 16 cores, though OCD A3C does match the performance for 16 workers, the speedups between 1 and 16 workers are not as linear:

 ![](images/pong_scores_graph.png)

 (Data for these runs can be found at [ocd-a3c-runs/master_60d4b42](https://github.com/mrahtz/ocd-a3c-runs/tree/master_60d4b42).)

-However, the speedup _does_ seem to be roughly linear when scores are instead plotted against step
+However, the speedup _does_ seem to be roughly linear when scores are instead plotted against episode
 number:

 ![](images/pong_scores_tb.png)